1. Poor User-Experience

 5. Search Engine Rankings are Low

-Did you know that 93% of online experiences begin on a search engine?
+Did you know that more than 2/3 of online experiences begin on a search engine?
 What does this mean for nonprofits?
 People are discovering and engaging with your website through Google, Bing, and Yahoo.
 But how can people support your organization if they can’t find your website on a search query?
-Properly optimizing your website on search engines can be a game changer for your nonprofit, and here’s how you can start optimizing your site, today.
+Properly optimizing your website on search engines can be a game changer for your nonprofit, and here’s how you can start optimizing your site, today:

 Your nonprofit website is a vital tool in effectively communicating your mission.
 Updating it on a consistent basis will ensure that your nonprofit’s message is being heard.
 Revisit this list with your team to ensure that your website is reaching its full online potential.